netbirdio/netbird/README.md

 * Connect multiple devices to each other via a secure peer-to-peer Wireguard VPN tunnel.
 At home, the office, or anywhere else.
 * No need to open ports and expose public IPs on the device, routers etc.
-* Automatic network changes distribution (e.g. when new peer joins the network).
+* Automatic network changes distribution between peers (e.g. when new peer joins the network others are notified).
 * Automatically reconnects in case of network failures or switches.
 * Automatic NAT traversal.
 * Relay server fallback in case of an unsuccessful peer-to-peer connection.